-Things To Consider Before You Choose An Ecommerce Plugin
+Things To Consider Before You Choose A WordPress Ecommerce Plugin

-Before you install any ecommerce plugin, you must first ask yourself the following questions.
+Before you install any WordPress ecommerce plugins, you must first ask yourself the following questions.

 Do You Have A Good Webhost?

-Unlike a blog, running an online store can be very resource intensive and many ecommerce plugins can slow down your site dramatically.
+Unlike a blog, running an ecommerce store can be very resource intensive and even the best WordPress ecommerce plugins can slow down your site dramatically.

 As a result, a good webhost is a must!

 If you are on a budget, you can start with an inexpensive host like Bluehost.
-Even the cheapest Bluehost plan which costs $2.95/month comes with a free SSL certificate and will allow you to run a fully functional store.
+The cheapest Bluehost plan costs $2.95/month, comes with a free SSL certificate and will allow you to run a fully functional store.